-- Wearing appropriate clothing to help keep the body cook (i.e. don’t overdress)
+- Wearing appropriate clothing to help keep the body cool (i.e. don’t overdress).

 - Making diet changes (by avoiding spicy foods or foods that upset the digestive system, it may help decrease sensitivity)

-- Meditation, Prayer, or using mental relaxation techniques may help individuals cope with attacks or the stress of living with the condition (however, it will not generally cause the reactions to cease altogether, but rather, provides a way to handle attacks emotionally)
+- Prayer, or using mental relaxation techniques may help individuals cope with attacks or the stress of living with the condition (however, it will not generally cause the reactions to cease altogether, but rather, provides a way to handle attacks emotionally).

 - Avoidance of compounds known to sometimes worsen cholinergic urticaria (such as aspirin, alcohol, prescription drugs, and or illicit street drugs).

-- Exercise or Sweat Therapy– Some individuals use regular exercise as a way to induce frequent and regular attacks, thus, limiting the severity of the attacks.
+- Exercise or Sweat Therapy— Some individuals use regular exercise as a way to induce frequent and regular attacks, thus, limiting the severity of the attacks.
 The idea is to force an attack, and force the body to sweat more often and more regularly.
 It also causes a release of histamine during the attack, which temporarily reduces the histamine levels in the body (which in turn reduces the intensity of the urticaria reactions).
-This approach works well for some with mild forms of cholinergic urticaria in many cases.
-However, those with the more severe forms (or those with an associated exercise-induced anaphylaxis) may not be able to continue this therapy (or may need to stop for health reasons).
+This approach works well for some with mild forms of cholinergic urticaria.
+However, those with the more severe forms (or those with an associated exercise-induced anaphylaxis) may not be able to continue this therapy, or they may need to stop for health reasons.